Nutrition & Dietetics: Overview

 - A Bachelor’s of Science (BS) in Nutrition and Dietetics degree and your Didactic Program in Dietetics (DPD) Verification Statement* which provides you eligibility to apply for an accredited Dietetic Internship Program.
 (DPD-Traditional Option)

-- Your DPD Verification Statement, which provides you eligibility to apply for an accredited Dietetic Internship Program (for those students who have an earned BS/BA), while you also earn your Master’s of Science (MS) degree is in Nutrition or Sports Nutrition Exercise Science.
+- Your DPD Verification Statement* which provides you eligibility to apply for an accredited Dietetic Internship Program (for those students who have an earned BS/BA), while you also earn your MS degree is in Nutrition or Sports Nutrition Exercise Science.
 (DPD-Grad Option)

 - A Master of Science degree in Nutrition and your Dietetic Internship Program Verification Statement from either our onsite or distance tracks.

 * All students must apply and be accepted into each ACEND-accredited program and be in good standing in the program to earn a Verification Statement from that program.